liweijin1999/Whist/README.md

 # Whist

-A whist game as the final project of UoM.
+A whist game project for final project at The Univertsity of Manchester.

+## Requirements

+JDK 18+